plgd-dev/doc/content/en/docs/device-provisioning-service/client-library.md

 The `oc_pki_add_mfg_cert` function adds manufacturer's certificate and private key to device.
 This certificate is used to sign the communication with the DPS server, authenticatating and identifying the device.
 On success, use the returned credential id to assign a security profile by calling `oc_pki_set_security_profile`.

-The `oc_pki_add_trust_anchor` function adds trusted root certificate of the DPS server, used to verify the DPS.
+The `oc_pki_add_mfg_trust_anchor` function adds manufacturer's trusted root certificate of the DPS server, which is used to verify the DPS.

 {{< note >}}
 The verification of the DPS can be disabled by calling `plgd_dps_set_skip_verify(false)`.